http://www.uvm.edu/business/

 The Grossman School of Business Academic Requirements

-Students must complete the Business Field course requirements with a grade-point average of 2.00 or higher.
+The student must also complete the Business Field course requirements with a grade-point average of 2.00 or higher.
 At least two of the four Business Field courses must be completed at UVM.
 Courses completed outside of UVM do not factor into the GPA calculation.

-Students must complete one Interdisciplinary Theme with a grade-point average of 2.00 or higher.
+The student must complete at least one Interdisciplinary Theme with a grade-point average of 2.00 or higher.
 At least two of the four Interdisciplinary Theme courses must be completed at UVM (exceptions apply for students who select the Global Business Theme and participate in an approved study abroad program).
-An applicable interdisciplinary "capstone" course, BUS 4910, BUS 4920, or BUS 4930, must be completed at UVM and will not be considered as degree applicable through transfer or study abroad credit.
+A designated interdisciplinary "capstone" course, BUS 4910, BUS 4920, or BUS 4930, must be completed at UVM and will not be considered as degree applicable through transfer or study abroad credit.
 Courses completed outside of UVM do not factor into the GPA calculation.

-Students must complete one Business Concentration with a grade-point average of 2.00 or higher.
+A student must complete at least one Business Concentration with a grade-point average of 2.00 or higher.
 At least three of the five (3-credit) Business Concentration courses must be completed at UVM.
 Courses completed outside of UVM do not factor into the GPA calculation.

 Transfer Credit - Policies & Procedures

-The Grossman School of Business (GSB) does not accept transfer credits for business courses from any institution outside of the United States, unless the student is completing these courses through a University of Vermont approved Study Abroad program.
+GSB does not accept transfer credits for business courses from any institution outside of the United States, unless a student completed the courses through a UVM approved Study Abroad program.

-If students choose to take non-business courses at an international institution outside of the United States with the intention to transfer courses to UVM to fulfill their minor, Catamount Core Curriculum, and/or elective requirements, students need to follow the University of Vermont’s guidelines for transferring courses.
+If a student chooses to take courses at an institution outside of the United States with the intention to transfer credits to UVM to fulfill non-GSB minor, non-GSB co-major, Catamount Core Curriculum, and/or elective requirements, then the students must follow UVM's guidelines for transferring such credits.

 -